raaghs01/pdf-persona-detector-1B/README.md

 - **Add preprocessing**: Extend `parser.py` with custom text cleaning
 - **Enhance scoring**: Modify `scorer.py` for different content extraction strategies

-### Training Custom Models

-The ML classifier can be retrained with new data:
-1. Prepare training data in CSV format
-2. Update `ml_classifier.py` with new features
-3. Retrain the model and save with joblib

 ## 🐛 Troubleshooting